 The Division of Geriatric Psychiatry Subspecialty Program at McMaster University, in keeping with the Royal College of Physicians and Surgeons of Canada requirements, consists of two years of training in geriatric psychiatry and related areas.
 The intent is for residents to enter this program as a PGY5 and complete training with a PGY6 year.
+Please note that we do not accept international applicants at this time.
 Residents are asked to apply in the year prior to their anticipated entry.

 One year of eligible rotations should be completed during PGY5 in a recognized Psychiatry Residency program in Canada and the resident must be eligible to write the RCPSC (Royal College of Physicians and Surgeons of Canada) examination in general psychiatry at the end of their PGY5 year.